promptfoo/promptfoo/site/docs/red-team/configuration.md

 # Redteam Configuration

-The `redteam` section in your `promptfooconfig.yaml` file is used when generating redteam tests via `promptfoo generate redteam`.
+The `redteam` section in your `promptfooconfig.yaml` file is used when generating redteam tests via `promptfoo redteam generate`.
 It allows you to specify the plugins and other parameters of your redteam tests.

 ## Getting Started